microsoft/api-guidelines/azure/Guidelines.md

 * [Why isn't HTTP PUT allowed to do partial updates in a REST API?](https://stackoverflow.com/questions/19732423/why-isnt-http-put-allowed-to-do-partial-updates-in-a-rest-api)

 ### REST
 REST is an architectural style with broad reach that emphasizes scalability, generality, independent deployment, reduced latency via caching, and security.
 When applying REST to your API, you will define your service’s resources as a collections of items.
 These are typically the nouns you use in the vocabulary of your service.
 Your service's [URLs](#URLS) determine the hierarchical path developers use to retrieve and update the state of your resource.
-Note, it's important to model resource state, not to behavior.
+Note, it's important to model resource state, not behavior.
 There are patterns, later in these guidelines, that describe how to invoke behavior on your service.
 <span style="color:red; font-size:large">TODO: Add link to behavior section </span>

 When designing your service, it is important to optimize for the developer using your API.